MainakVerse/Memory-Game-Java/README.md

   <td>
    <h2>ALGORITHM</h2>
    <p>The algorithm for the Memory Game can be summarized in a few key steps:

-Initialization:

-Create an array of pairs of cards (e.g., images or symbols).
-Shuffle the array randomly.
-Display the shuffled cards face down.

-Player Turn:
-A player selects two cards to flip.

-Check if the two selected cards match:

-If they match:
-Remove the pair from play.
-Allow the player to take another turn.

-If they do not match:
-Flip the cards back face down.
-Pass the turn to the next player.

-End of Game:
-The game ends when all pairs are matched.
-The player with the most pairs collected is declared the winner.

-Optimal Strategy:
-Players should remember the positions of previously flipped cards to maximize their chances of finding matches.
-Advanced strategies may involve dynamic programming techniques to analyze optimal moves based on remaining cards</p>
+   The algorithm for the Memory Game consists of several essential steps.
+First, an array of paired cards, such as images or symbols, is created and shuffled randomly before being displayed face down.
+During a player's turn, they select two cards to flip over and check for a match.
+If the cards match, the pair is removed from play, and the player is granted another turn.
+Conversely, if there is no match, the cards are flipped back face down, and the turn passes to the next player.
+The game concludes when all pairs have been matched, with the player who collected the most pairs declared the winner.
+To enhance their chances of success, players should remember the positions of previously flipped cards.
+More advanced strategies may incorporate dynamic programming techniques to evaluate optimal moves based on the remaining cards.</p>
   </td>
  </tr>
 </table>